-So why are we continuing to put him on a pedestal—honoring the 25th anniversary of his presidential election and tuning in to catch him on the late night circuit—while demanding the downfall of Republicans accused of similar acts?
+So why are we continuing to put him on a pedestal—and-hillary-clinton">honoring the 25th anniversary of his presidential election and tuning in to catch him on the late night circuit—while demanding the downfall of Republicans accused of similar acts?
 It’s not fair and it’s not right.

 We can’t scream until we’re purple in the face about Roy Moore and Donald Trump, then quietly sit by while Democrats—however beloved they may be in our collective consciousness—are accused of the same egregious acts.
 It’s not only hypocritical, but it sets a dangerous double standard; we can’t cherry pick which victims to rally behind based on their accused’s politics.
 Sexual assault should never be a partisan issue.